-The owner or operator of a pilot boat used for the purpose of boarding or disembarking any Licensed Pilot in the waters of Rhode Island Sound, Block Island Sound, and Narragansett Bay shall secure from and hold a valid "Certification of Compliance", issued annually by the Rhode Island State Pilotage Commission.
+The owner or operator of a pilot boat used for the purpose of boarding or disembarking any Rhode Island State Licensed Pilot in the waters of Rhode Island Sound, Block Island Sound, and Narragansett Bay south of Newport and Jamestown Bridges shall secure from and hold a valid "Certification of Compliance", issued annually by the Rhode Island State Pilotage Commission.
 Said certificate shall be conspicuously displayed on the pilot boat to show that it is manned and operated in compliance with the Rules and Regulations of the State Pilotage Commission.
-The Commission may suspend or revoke the above certificate for any infraction of the State Pilotage Commission Rules and Regulations as the Commission determines appropriate to ensure the health, safety, and welfare of the residents of the State of Rhode Island and the individuals utilizing the waters of the state.
+The above certificate may be revoked by the Commission for infractions of Commission Rules and Regulations.